Disk storage

-Disk storage (also sometimes called drive storage) is a data storage mechanism based on a rotating disk.
-The recording employs various electronic, magnetic, optical, or mechanical changes to the disk's surface layer.
-A disk drive is a device implementing such a storage mechanism.
-Notable types are hard disk drives (HDD), containing one or more non-removable rigid platters; the floppy disk drive (FDD) and its removable floppy disk; and various optical disc drives (ODD) and associated optical disc media.
+Disk storage (also called drive storage) is a data storage mechanism that records data onto a rotating disk using electronic, magnetic, optical, or mechanical changes to the surface layer.
+A disk drive is a device implementing such a mechanism.

+Major types of disk storage include hard disk drives (HDD), which contain one or more rigid platters; floppy disk drives (FDD), which utilize removable magnetic media; and optical disc drives (ODD), which use laser technology to read and write to optical media such as CDs, DVDs, and Blu-ray discs.